How to become a sports commentator

 - applying directly

-There is no set entry route to become a sports commentator but it may be useful to get a degree in a relevant subject like:
+There is no set entry route to become a sports commentator but it can be useful to study for a degree in a related subject like:

 - sports journalism